bryanchun/skygear-social-login-google/tutorial_res/tutorial.md

         }
         ```

-        - An explanation of what these mean: your `App` builds on top of `React.Component` which renders a `<div>` with such and such inner layouts by html as specified in method `render() { }`
+        - An explanation of what these mean: your `App` builds on top of `React.Component`, and it renders a `<div>` with such and such html inner layouts, all detailed in the (overridden) method `render() { }`.

-        - In other words, by changing what `render` function does according to our needs, adding buttons and textfields that updates automatically, we can make the App.
+        - In other words, by changing what `render` function does according to our needs, i.e. adding buttons and textfields that updates automatically, we can make the App.

     2. Let's build the skeleton of the app from changing `render` to:
         ``` js